lengning/AdjOL/README.md

 -  [FileNameIn] can take .csv, .txt or .tab.
 Rows are genes and columns are samples.

 -  [lower/upper quantile] thresholds for outlier adjustment.
-For each gene/isoform, values <= qt1 th quantile (>= qt2 th quantile) will be pushed to qt1 th quantile (qt2 th quantile) prior to the scaling.
+For each gene/isoform, values <= qt1 th quantile (>= qt2 th quantile) will be pushed to qt1 th quantile (qt2 th quantile)

 -  [OutputName] will output a tab delimited file